-• Where the travel-way crosses a permanent or intermittent stream channel or swale, the water shall be passed under the travel way and returned to the natural channel on the downhill side of the travel-way.
+- Where the travel-way crosses a permanent or intermittent stream channel or swale, the water shall be passed under the travel way and returned to the natural channel on the downhill side of the travel-way. - Headwall structure protection shall be provided at cross-drainage locations at both the inlet and outlet, and additional stabilization as necessary at outfall for energy dissipation.